 Our former “sister company,” Anderson Service, was established in 1961 as R.L.
 Anderson Inc. By 1980, Modern Service and R.L.
 Anderson combined and became the largest mechanical contractor in the region.
 In 1986, Elliott-Lewis Corporation purchased Modern Air-Conditioning Inc. At the end of 2014, R.L.
 Anderson Inc. merged with Modern Air-Conditioning Inc. and since then has been doing business as Modern Services, an Elliott-Lewis Company.

 Modern Services initially focused on installing, servicing and replacing air-conditioning systems in homes and businesses in Southwest Florida.
-Today, we are a full-service company for all your air-conditioning, heating, plumbing, appliance repair, and electrical repair and service needs.
+Today, we are a full-service company for all your air-conditioning, heating, and electrical repair and service needs.

 Today, Modern Services provides so much more than air-conditioning installations, service and replacements.
 Together, through the reach and reputation of both companies and with the support from our parent company, we are able to take care of homes and businesses in nine Florida counties from Collier, Lee, Charlotte and Hendry in the south, to Manatee and Hardee to the north.